autonomys/subspace-docs/versioned_docs/version-latest/operators_and_staking/operators.md

 To register an operator on the domain:
 1. Proceed to [PolkadotJS](https://polkadot.js.org/apps/#/explorer)
 2. Make sure to select the correct network at the top-left corner.
+3. Navigate to Developer -> Extrinsics.
-3. Select the account you want to use in `using the selected account`.
+4. Select the account you want to use in `using the selected account`.
-4. Select `domains` under `submit the following extrinsic` and choose `registerOperator(domainID, amount, config)` in the dropdown.
+5. Select `domains` under `submit the following extrinsic` and choose `registerOperator(domainID, amount, config)` in the dropdown.
-5. Enter the `domainId` to be registered on.
+6. Enter the `domainId` to be registered on.
-6. Enter the desired staking amount in the `amount` field.
+7. Enter the desired staking amount in the `amount` field.
-7. Put your public signing key at the `signingKey` field.
+8. Put your public signing key at the `signingKey` field.

 :::note